boots-edu/textbook/source/text/3-dataclass/references.md

 ![](../../assets/images/ref3.jpg)

 This is a **_shallow copy_** of an object as we are only copying the top level.
-This will make a new object, but only copy the top level or primitive types (number, boolean, string).
+This will make a new object, but only copy the top level or primitive types (number, Boolean, string).
 Any deeper objects or arrays still remain as references.

-What if we want a **_deep copy_**.
+What if we want a **_deep copy_**?
 In other words, each point will, in addition to having a unique memory location for its primitive values, will also have a reference to a different Color object.

 ```typescript
 import { Color, Point } from "ch2/drawing1";